 - A close relationship with various governmental authorities—for example township trustees and the local sheriffs.

 - Monitoring of development along the lake to ensure compliance with codes and regulations and notification of proper authorities to maintain the environmental quality of the lake.

-- A comprehensive directory listing all members and their contact information.
+- Annual Directory – listing all members and their contact information.

 - Wallooner Newsletter – published three times per year.